BestPrep/Docs/content/index.md

 Whether you're a program manager, support staff, developer, or occasional admin, you'll find everything here you need to work confidently within our Salesforce system.

+If you want to get started with understanding simply how Salesforce works and the different tools available to us, please start here: [BestPrep's Salesforce System](systems.md)

 ---

 ## Purpose of This Site